 |Creator:||International Institute of Minnesota.|

-|Abstract:||Records (ca. 1920-2004) of the International Institute of Minnesota include music, travel literature, case files, correspondence, photographs, minutes of the membership Council and Board of Directors (on microfilm), administrative records, educational program information, department recordss, group services and activities, special programs, projects, and publicatons, community and national contacts, publicity, and miscellany.|
+|Abstract:||Records (ca. 1920-2004) of the International Institute of Minnesota include music, travel literature, case files, correspondence, photographs, minutes of the membership Council and Board of Directors (also available on microfilm), administrative records, educational program information, department records, group services and activities, special programs, projects, and publications, community and national contacts, publicity, and miscellany.|

 |Quantity:||110 linear ft.|